Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 EOF
 ```

-The bash command above will create a `AzureIngressProhibitedTarget` object.
+The bash command above will create an `AzureIngressProhibitedTarget` object.
 This makes AGIC aware of the existence of
-App Gateway config for `prod.contoso.com`, and will retain all configuration related to the domain.
+App Gateway config for `prod.contoso.com`.
+This explicitly instructs App Gateway to avoid changing any configuration related to `hostname` in the command.

-### Enable it
+### Enable it on your AGIC
-To enable this functionality set `brownfield.enabled` to "true" in the `helm-config.yaml` file above.
-Helm will:
+To limit AGIC to a subset of the configuration of your App Gateway, we will tweak the `helm-config.yaml` template.
+Set `brownfield.enabled` to "true" in the `helm-config.yaml` we created already.
+With this addition Helm will:
   - create a new CRD on your AKS: `AzureIngressProhibitedTarget`
   - create new instance of `AzureIngressProhibitedTarget` called `prohibit-all-targets`